sravyadhulipala/coloranalysis/README.md

 ```

 ### **Usage**
-Let us consider the following image of a rainbow.
+Let us consider this image of a rainbow.

 <img src=https://github.com/sravyadhulipala/coloranalysis/blob/master/coloranalysis/IPTestRainbow.jpg width="400" height="200">

 <you like to know the area of red color in the image, or the area of all the colors>